shashitechno/moodle-tool_coursesearch/README.txt

 4. If not then navigate to Administration > Notifications.

-Step 2:-  === Installing Admin tool that manage solr configuration and indexing. ===
+Step 2:-  === Installing admin tool that manage solr configuration & options to index courses. ===

-1. Download the admin tool from here (https://github.com/shashirepo/moodle-tool_coursesearch)
+1. Download the admin tool from here. (https://github.com/shashirepo/moodle-tool_coursesearch)

-2. Extract the Course Search folder. and put it under moodle installation /admin/tool directory.
+2. Extract the Course Search folder.
+Put it under moodle installation/admin/tool directory.

-3. If you are already logged in just refreshing the browser should trigger your Moodle site to begin the install 'Plugins Check'.
+3. It should be named coursesearch.
+If you are already logged in just refreshing the browser should trigger your Moodle site to begin the install 'Plugins Check'.

 4. If not then navigate to Administration > Notifications.